Zerthox/JS-Utils/README.md

 # JS Utils
-Just a little collection of useful things for JS coding
+JS Utils is a little collection of useful things for JS coding

+The Documentation can be found here: [Documentation](wiki/Documentation)